nosilver4u/ewww-image-optimizer/readme.txt

 * I no longer have a Mac with which to build new binaries.
 Until I can raise enough funds, there will be no more updates for the Mac OS X tools, and I may have to temporarily remove Mac support if any security issues arise in the meantime: https://www.gofundme.com/ewww-image-optimizer-mac-dev-laptop
 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 3.2.1 =
+* fixed: really old versions of PHP (less than 5.5) cannot cope with using empty() on a function return value
+* fixed: queue of images not reset when reloading bulk page

 = 3.2.0 =
 * added: option to ignore folders when optimizing